05 January 2021

 Here's how to host a cracking Burns Night supper with delicious beer and entertainment

 It’s that time of year again, the annual celebration of the life and legacy of Scotland’s national poet, Robert Burns (or Rabbie Burns).
-Now, we know this year might be a little bit different but that doesn’t mean you can’t cook haggis, neeps and tatties, drink some strong booze and indulge in some jovial banter with those you live with!
+It may not be advised to have a huge party this year but that doesn’t mean you can’t cook haggis, neeps and tatties, drink some strong booze and indulge in some jovial banter with close friends.

 Burns Night falls on 25th January every year to commemorate the birthday of the famous Scottish poet.